Monday, 23 February 2026

 I had hoped that USA Tech would bounce back, but now I see little chance.

-What non-USA company or country will want to be heavily dependent on USA-based companies, services and technologies for the next 4 years when they will be at the whim of such greedy, bullying, stupid and corrupt people?
+What non-USA company or country will want to be heavily dependent on USA-based companies, services and technologies for the next 4 years or so, when they will be at the whim of such greedy, bullying, stupid and corrupt people?
 DJT seems to be doing his best to escalate aggression and start wars, not sue for peace!.

 Look at the chart below - the standard core benchmark All World ETF SWDA has performed worse than an ex-USA All World ETF XMWX or the UK FTSE ETF IUKD (over 1, 3, 6 and 12 months).